Today…. today was a day.

 And it was perfect.

-Full of pizza and unicorn cupcake, I hunker down to play barbies and mermaids on the floor before it’s time for bed.
+Full of pizza and unicorn cupcakes, I hunker down to play Barbie's and mermaids on the floor before it’s time for bed.

 The three year old asks, with the biggest set of puppy dog eyes, if I would tuck them in tonight.